 - Please do not attend when feeling sick or with flu-like symptoms.

-- A minimum distance of 1.5m is required, as well as wearing a facial mask.
+- A minimum distance of 1.5m is required, as well as wearing a facial mask when you are moving around in the church or singing; while sitting in your place, you can take off your mask.g!

 - Please wash / disinfect your hands thoroughly before and after the Service.

 - We will have to keep attendance lists to help trace possible infections.
-These lists are stored safely and will be destroyed after three weeks.
+These lists are stored safely and will be destroyed after one month.
 While registering beforehand is not required, it helps us with logistics (Name, full address, phone no., email) – send us an email!

 - We celebrate Holy Communion with extra precautions.
 Sadly, we cannot have after-Service snacks and tea.